The Three Men I Lost & Found Myself

 Social IssuesCulture May 01, 2025 Sandie Eddy

-Number #1 - Darren
+Number #1 - Kelvin

 Song: Stevie Nicks - Edge of Seventeen

 When I was 15 years old, a hostel girl at NGHS and very innocent, I met a guy named Darren and fell in love.
 Little did I know, he was a very toxic male, and he was 5 years older than me.
 I had left school after getting a School Certificate the second time around.
-The holes in my education — I went to many schools, and spent Standards 4, 5, and 6 at a country school — made learning challenging, except for maths.
+The holes in my education — I went to many schools and spent Standards 4, 5, and 6 at a country school — made learning challenging, except for maths.

 My first job was as a private secretary for HB Insurance Brokers, and I did well and thrived.
 I would go out with my best friend Rose, who was a day bug at NGHS and is still my very special best friend today.